 Cognitive Skills and Abilities

-The subjects and modules as outlined for the 5th and 6th semesters of the curriculum will be completed at the JKU Linz.
+There are several factors involved as to determine whether you spend the first four semesters of the program studying in Linz or Graz.
+See program details (German only) for detailed information.
+The subjects and modules outlined for the 5th and 6th semesters of the program will be completed at the JKU Linz.

-Starting in the first semester, you will actively take part in internships together in small groups.
-Right at the start of the program you will learn about holding patient-doctor consultations, conducting medical examinations, and intervention techniques.
-The Clinical Skills Lab (simulation environment) prepares you for patient contact in a real-world environment.
+During the first semester and together in small groups, you will actively take part in an internship.
+Right from the start of the program you will learn about holding patient-doctor consultations, conducting medical examinations, and intervention techniques.
+The Clinical Skills Lab (simulation environment) prepares you for patient interaction in a real-world environment.

 Starting in the fifth semester of the program, you will complete a weekly clinical internship at the Kepler University Hospital's university clinics and departments or at other partner hospitals.
 These internships allow you to practice professional patient-doctor interaction and workplace skills.

-After completing your undergraduate degree, you can continue your education by pursuing an advanced degree:
+After completing your undergraduate degree, you can continue your education by pursuing a Master's degree in Human Medicine and earn the title Dr. med. univ.

 You might also find these academic degree programs interesting: